Get Your Contract Dispute Case Packet — Force Payment Without Court

 - February 1, 2024: Closing arguments delivered.
 Hernandez emphasized unforeseen utility conflicts that were not Gulf Coast’s fault, while Bayview pointed to contract terms clearly assigning risk management to the contractor.

 The Outcome: After two weeks of deliberation, Judge Carter issued a binding award on February 15, 2024.
 The ruling ordered Bayview Municipal Services to pay Gulf Coast Paving $85,000—less than half the requested amount—acknowledging some additional costs but holding Gulf Coast responsible for scheduling missteps.
-Furthermore, Gulf Coast was required to complete the remaining repaving within 30 days, or they would face liquidated damages of $5,000 per day.
+Furthermore, the claimant was required to complete the remaining repaving within 30 days, or they would face liquidated damages of $5,000 per day.

 The Rosharon dispute serves as a sobering example of how even well-intentioned partnerships can unravel under pressure.
 It underscores the critical importance of clear contract language, proactive communication, and the crucial, often painful role arbitration plays in resolving business conflicts without destroying relationships.